asphaltbuffet/seed/README.md

 Developers that use Visual Studio Code can take advantage of the editor configuration.
 While others do not have to care about it.
-Setting configs for each repo is unnecessary time consuming.
+Setting configs for each repo is unnecessarily time-consuming.
 VS Code is the most popular Go editor ([survey](https://blog.golang.org/survey2019-results)) and it is officially [supported by the Go team](https://blog.golang.org/vscode-go).